Published: 13:50, April 22, 2026 | Updated: 10:44, April 23, 2026

 A staff member attends to her job at a petrol station near Tai Wo Hau on April 22, 2026.
 (ANDY CHONG/CHINA DAILY)

-Many motorists complained about opaque pricing mechanisms employed by oil retailers and the lack of effective government oversight, Tsang said.
+“Although welcoming the reliefs, drivers thought their effects would be rather limited,” Tsang said.
+Many motorists had complained about the opaque pricing mechanisms employed by oil retailers and the lack of effective government oversight, she added.

 Hong Kong’s fuel prices are among the highest globally, surpassing those in many developed economies such as Singapore, Denmark, and the Netherlands.
-This has long fueled public suspicion of price-fixing within the market.

 A 2017 report by the city’s Competition Commission found no direct evidence of price-fixing, but did identify a pattern of “parallel pricing” — in which companies adjust pump prices in near-unison.
 It also noted a complex, opaque discount system that makes it difficult for consumers to compare actual prices.